 Delaware Health Insurance Overview

 Delaware is one of the least populated states with just under 1 million residents.
 Close to half of the population have government-funded health insurance through Medicaid and Medicare.

-Roughly 24,000 Delawareans have private coverage through the Health Insurance Marketplace.1 Most residents with Marketplace coverage get subsidies to lower their monthly premiums.
+Roughly 25,000 Delawareans have private coverage through the Health Insurance Marketplace in 2021.1 Most residents with Marketplace coverage get subsidies to lower their monthly premiums.

 Delaware and the Affordable Care Act (ACA)

 About 7% of Delaware residents don’t have health insurance.
 This number amounts to 58,000 uninsured out of roughly 975,000 residents.

 The First State has maintained one of the lowest uninsured rates since the Affordable Care Act (Obamacare) was implemented in 2013.
 About 10% of the state’s population (90,500 people) lacked coverage at that time compared to 15% across the country.2

 Delaware’s expansion of Medicaid in 2014 gave more residents access to health insurance.
 Under the ACA, states can use federal funding to expand Medicaid to childless adults who earn up to 138% of the federal poverty level ($17,774 in 2021).3 As of October 2019, 62,500 residents gained coverage because of Medicaid expansion.4